 A pass can really help you understand what is on offer and available while in Vegas.
 Simply looking at the list of attractions can easily give you ideas for attractions that you really didn’t know existed.
 While of course, you don’t need to purchase a pass to use it for inspiration, you can just look at it online and use that as your guide.
 We still think it’s worth mentioning.

-On their own may be the following is not enough to recommend a Go Card but when you consider the savings as well as the advantages it’s a pretty fantastic deal In our opinion
+On their own may be the following is not enough to recommend a Go Pass but when you consider the savings as well as the advantages it’s a pretty fantastic deal In our opinion

 What We don’t like!